totally-not-eli/totally-not-eli/README.md

 # 👋 Hi, I'm Eli

-> Data & Backend Engineer crafting robust systems that scale.
+> Data & Full Stack Engineer crafting robust systems that scale.
+(I do a heck-ton of DevOps)

 ## 🛠️ About Me
-I'm a backend developer specializing in data engineering and distributed systems.
+I'm a Full Stack Engineer specializing in data engineering and distributed systems.
 My expertise lies in:
 - Python
 - Rust
 - Golang